djangulo/britecore_application/README.md

 ## My approach<a name="approach"></a>

-This solution allows clients to define their own models, by giving them the freedom to create fields as they would please.
-These fields, attached to a Risk description, would then trigger a new NoSQL database table creation (simulated in the front end using Vue and localStorage).
+This solution allows clients to define their own models via web-application forms.
+These fields, attached to a Risk description, trigger a new NoSQL database table creation (simulated in the front end using Vue and localStorage).

 The models presented in the `risks/models.py` file act as metadata tables, holding the data that allows the system to connect to the would-be actual database tables (in this case, merely JavaScript objects managed through Vuex).

 Database table names are defined by the insurer, as defined by the RiskType name.
-The insurer is able to attach as many FieldTypes (to the RiskType object), as they like, naming without restrictions, as they only pertain to a particular risk.
+The insurer is able to attach as many FieldTypes (to the RiskType object) as they like, without naming restrictions, as they only pertain to a particular risk.

-For the API creation, Django with Django-REST-Framework was used. as it is an incredibly powerful tool for API creation.
+For the API creation, Django with Django-REST-Framework was used, as it is an incredibly powerful tool for API creation.

 Tables were modeled rather straightforwardly (by Django standards), by creating a RiskType model, and a FieldType model, then relating the FieldType to the RiskType via a foreign key.
 These tables are arranged as follows: